Wymowny/start/README.md

 #Starter theme:
 - Basic SCSS files structure,
-- A lot of usefull mixins,
+- Usefull mixins,
 - Gulp tasks:
-    - Transform your SCSS into one minified CSS (+ autoprefixer),
+    - Transform your SCSS into one minified CSS file (+ autoprefixer),
+    - Run server and auto-reload after each change (browser-sync),
+    - Compress all images to chosen optimization level (+ cache),
-    - Concat and minify all your JS files,
+    - Concat and minify all your JS files (+ babel),
-    - Watch your source for changes,
+    - Watch your source for changes (+ notify);
-    - Run server and reload after each changuge;